zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-understand-data.md

 Here are two prepared sample datasets to help you to easily understand how the training and testing data looks like.
 You can download them for next step.

 * [processed training csv data](../files/demo-training-data.csv)
-    - 11 signals with timestamp, with 7299 observations
+    - 11 signals with timestamp column, with 7299 observations
 * [processed testing json data](../files/demo-testing-data.json)
-    - same 11 signals with timestmap, 100 observations
+    - same 11 signals with timestamp column, 100 observations

 ## **STEP 3:** Upload Data to Object Storage